(Post updated June 2025)

 Obviously, she had not had the right chocolate cake.

-The breathtaking home in New York City of Carolyne Roehm;
+Above, the breathtaking home in New York City of Carolyne Roehm;

 That’s chocolate-brown velveteen on the walls!

-(sorry, I could not find the original source of this image)
+(Sorry, I could not find the original source of this image.)

-James T Farmer @jamestfarmer on instagram @robertnorris From, his book, A Place To Call Home
+James T Farmer @jamestfarmer on instagram @robertnorris From his book, A Place To Call Home

 I love the accent of the wood-stained cabinet made of Alder Wood.